vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 [ Vol. V

 Sunga, Andhra and uthers 850; } Kumārilabhatta on the con-| tents of P. 823-21; lay empha sis on bhakti, on ahihsā, on pūrtadharma 947-50 ; list of: 18 Puranas completed long before 1000 A. D. 831; list of 18 principal Puranas together i with the number of slokas in each acc. to different works 831-832; M. As & compound, word (itihāsapurānam ) or is two words (itihāsaḥ purānam) in Tai. À, Chan.
 Up. and Br.
 Up.
 815 ; list of works, papers and translations of p 883; m. by the extant Mahābhārata in numerous places 821; m. by Kautilya and Maausm;ti 819 20; m, by Kautilya and Yāj.
-Smrti as one of the fourteen branches of knowledge and for japa 820; Mahābhārata quotes hundreds of verses called Ano vanīa and gāthās, many of which deal with Paurāṇika matters and have a Paprānika | Ting 853-54 ; Mabāpurāṇa" (word) applied to the 18 P. in Viṣou and Bhagavata 830n; ! mantra 'om namo Nārāyaṇāya' confers all objects, frees from sins and leads to mokṣa, aco, to Narasimha and Vamana 922, 971;Matsyaparāna sets out other characteristics of P. 839; Mit. prescribes a smārta mantra in frāddha wbich oocars ip Garuda and Skanda P. and some digests presoribe Vedic and Paurāṇika mantras even for brāhmaṇas in religious rites 920; modern works and papers
+Smrti as one of the fourteen branches of knowledge and for japa 820; Mahābhārata quotes hundreds of verses called Ano vanīa and gāthās, many of which deal with Paurāṇika matters and have a Paprānika | Ting 853-54 ; Mabāpurāṇa" (word) applied to the 18 P. in Viṣou and Bhagavata 830n; ! mantra 'om namo Nārāyaṇāya' confers all objects, frees from sins and leads to mokṣa, aco, to Narasimha and Vamana 922, 971;Matsyaparāna sets out other characteristics of P. 839; Mit. prescribes a smārta mantra in frāddha wbich oocars ip Garuḍa and Skanda P. and some digests presoribe Vedic and Paurāṇika mantras even for brāhmaṇas in religious rites 920; modern works and papers

 dealing with several questions relating to Purāṇas set out 843-845; Nāradiya Purāṇa describes the relation between Veda, Sporti and Puranas and provides that he who calls P. as artharadus goes to hell 927 ; myths and legends of Purāṇas on creation of uni verse, about eclipses etc. must in modern times held as mere nyths 1709-10; no Mabāpurāna composed after the 9th century A, D. bat additional matter was unscrapulously added in several Porāpas, the worst example being that of Bhaviṣya (part III) which contains stories of Adam and Eve, Taimur, Akbar, Caitanya, Nadirshah 855; not restricted to religious matters or to five cbaracteristics but some of them deal exbaustively with rājaditi, 1000-1001 ; number of P. is traditionally eighteen oalled Mahaparinas and coumerated in many Parānes, though some Parāṇas say originally there was only one, 829-830; on doctrine of Karma 1576-77; on rebirth for sing 1590; one important topic is "avataras: 922ff; only pursue an attitude to Veda and sacrifices that is found in such Upanigads as Mundaka and Katha 817; order in which P. are enomo rated is not uniform, morte potting Brahma As Arat, while Vāyu and Devibbāgavata put Matsya as first and Skeada pats Brahmānda as first 838